Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures

 {\it Metrology in Gaussian quantum systems.---}We are dealing with parameter estimation in Bosonic Gaussian quantum systems.
-Let $\Gamma(\lambda)$ be the covariance matrix of a Gaussian quantum system---like the one that we obtained above for our thermometry task.
+Let $\Gamma(\lambda)$ be the covariance matrix of a Gaussian quantum system.
 Here, $\lambda$ is to be estimated, which can be temperature or any other parameter.
-In what follows we drop the parameter-dependence of the covariance matrix to have a lighter notation, and restrict ourselves to scenarios with vanishing displacement operator, as is the case in our problem.
+We drop the parameter-dependence of the covariance matrix to have a lighter notation, and restrict ourselves to scenarios with $d=0$, as is the case in our problem.